![]() |

 - Lemon wedges, to serve

-MIX CHICKPEAS & LEMON In a small bowl, stir together chickpeas, lemon zest, juice and pepper.
+MIX CHICKPEAS & LEMON In a small bowl, stir together the chickpeas, lemon zest, juice and pepper.
+Just a few minutes of soaking will brighten the chickpeas, do stir occasionally.

-SAUTÉ BROCCOLI STALKS Meanwhile, in a large skillet, heat olive oil on medium until shimmery.
-Add chopped broccoli stalks, cook til just beginning to soften.
-Add garlic and red pepper flakes, cook for about 3 minutes, stirring often.
+SAUTÉ BROCCOLI STALKS Meanwhile, in a large skillet, heat the olive oil on medium until shimmery.
+Add the chopped broccoli stalks and cook until just beginning to soften.
+Add the garlic and red pepper flakes, cook until the stalks reach the desired tenderness, about 3 minutes, stirring often.

 Shop Your Pantry First